Gadhvacha Lagna

 Gadhvacha Lagna or Gadhvache Lagna is a 2007 Indian Marathi-language comedy film directed by Raju Phulkar and produced by S. B. Pardeshi under the banner of S. B. Pardeshi Productions.
 The film stars Makarand Anaspure, Rajshree Landge, Sanjay Khapre in leading roles.

-The film was theatrically released in 1 January 2007.
+The film was theatrically released on 1 January 2007.

 Plot

 Savalya, a potter who worships his donkey, goes to heaven and has a unique experience.
 On his return, he realizes that everything around him has changed.
 Soon he and his donkey have a challenge.